 AI-enhanced photo editing in real estate marketing

-This project is a collaboration with Esoft, a multinational company specializing in the acquisition and editing of real estate images.
-The core task at Esoft involves transforming multiple exposures of real estate properties into a single corrected image.
+This project involves a collaboration with Esoft, a multinational company specializing in acquiring and editing real estate images.
+At Esoft, the primary task is to merge multiple exposures of real estate properties into a single corrected image.
 This process is carried out overnight by an overseas image manipulation unit in Vietnam.
-Esoft serves as a prime case study due to its dynamic integration of AI and human expertise.
-By embedding AI in image processing for photo editors and enhancing the capabilities of sales professionals with data analytics, Esoft demonstrates the substantial potential of human-AI collaboration.
+Esoft stands out as a prime example due to its effective integration of AI and human expertise.
+By incorporating AI into image processing for photo editors and using data analytics to enhance the capabilities of sales professionals, Esoft illustrates the significant potential of human-AI collaboration.

-The project began with the establishment of the 'Development Life-Cycle for Hybrid Intelligence Systems,' a framework that guides the design of Hybrid Intelligence (HI) applications and spurs further research in HI design and implementation.
-This framework was applied to enhance Esoft's industrial photo editing processes, leading to the development of the 'AI+Human Photo Editing Web-Application' prototype.
+The project began with the establishment of the 'Development Life-Cycle for Hybrid Intelligence Systems,' a framework that guides the design of Hybrid Intelligence (HI) applications and drives further research in HI design and implementation.
+This framework was used to improve Esoft's industrial photo editing processes, resulting in the development of the 'AI+Human Photo Editing Web-Application' prototype.

-Based on the premise that generative AI and interactive machine learning could free up valuable employee resources, we interviewed sales staff about product features they would love to market but previously lacked the organizational capacity to sell.
+Based on the idea that generative AI and interactive machine learning could free up valuable employee resources, we conducted interviews with sales staff to identify product features they would like to market but previously lacked the organizational capacity to sell.

 A dynamic model of human-AI collaboration

-An example of an emerging, HI-driven innovation in mass customization and value generation is the proposal to develop a plus-service.
-In this service, homeowners could express one or more emotions about their house.
+An example of a emerging HI-driven innovation in mass customization and value generation is the proposal to develop a 'plus-service.'
+In this service, homeowners can express their emotions about their house.

-These emotions would then be relayed to the image processing unit in Vietnam, allowing photo editors to shift from routine tasks to specialized services—transforming their role from production line work to creative studio activities.
+These emotions would then be sent to an image processing unit in Vietnam, allowing photo editors to move from routine tasks to specialized services.
+This would transform their role from production line work to creative studio activities.

 Team